timescale/docs/tutorials/financial-tick-data/ingest-real-time-websocket-data.md

 <Procedure>

-1. Update the Python script that prints out the current batch size, so you can follow when data gets ingested from memory into TimescaleDB database.
+1. Update the Python script that prints out the current batch size, so you can follow when data gets ingested from memory into your database.
 Use the `<HOST>`, `<PASSWORD>`, and `<PORT>` details for the Timescale service where you want to ingest the data and your API key from Twelve Data: